What We Do

 Early Learning Center

-The Early Learning Center provides high-quality early education for children ages six weeks to five years.
+The Early Learning Center provides high-quality early education for children ages three to five years.
 Conveniently located between University Circle and downtown, the highly-rated Early Learning Center enables working parents to pursue their career and educational goals while preparing their young children for a lifetime of learning in an environment that celebrates diversity.

 Nurturing Independence and Aspirations (NIA)